Skip to content

 How discovery works

-A weak description causes false negatives: the agent misses a pack it should use.
+A weak description causes false negatives: the agent misses a relevant pack.
 An over-broad description causes false positives: the agent loads irrelevant or risky knowledge.

 Description rules